Will WalkerBoston, MA

 As he grew older, his pedagogical interests grew broader.
 Tutoring first and second graders after school turned into a summer working with a 9th-grade math class at KIPP New York, a Bronx-based charter school.
 He even spent some time prepping students for the cursed SAT—an episode that taught him that every standardized test is learnable and beatable.

-Now, Will resides in Cambridge, Massachusetts, where he studies the philosophy of religion by day and teaches the LSAT for Manhattan Prep by night.
+Now, Will resides in Cambridge, Massachusetts, where he’s a law student by day and teaches the LSAT for Manhattan Prep by night.
 He maintains strong opinions on the appropriate ranking of Star Wars movies and the best phase of Bruce Springsteen’s career.
 He still loves teaching as much as when he started, but—for fear of premature baldness—asks that his students no longer put glue in his hair.

 “Will works so hard to make sure that we are comfortable with what we are learning, and is so encouraging...he seems like he really cares about us as individual students.”